 Stonehenge

-Historic Site in Bath
+Historic Site near Bath

 Stonehenge is one of the most iconic prehistoric monuments in the world, known for its massive standing stones arranged in a circular layout.
 It is located on Salisbury Plain and has fascinated historians, archaeologists, and visitors for centuries.
 The exact purpose of Stonehenge remains a mystery, but it is widely believed to have been a site of religious and ceremonial significance, possibly related to astronomy or burial rituals.